-A dramatic Canna with a vivid yellow bloom towering in the centre of a circular garden, a yellow magnolia in front of a purple shed, or yellow painted garden accents add a modern, dramatic statement in the garden.
+A dramatic Canna with a vivid yellow bloom towering in the center of a circular garden, a yellow magnolia in front of a purple shed, or yellow painted garden accents adds a modern, dramatic statement in the garden.
 A citrus-colored watering can or painted garden door will perk up an otherwise thickly-planted or shady part of the garden, drawing you towards the light.

 A select few variegated leaves with golden stripes, veins, or markings among otherwise green leaves will add visual interest to gardens with plantings not intended to bloom.
 Hosta cultivars such as Chartreuse Wiggles, American Sweetheart or Liberty bring light into a woodland garden or shady patio planter.
 Lemon Thyme, Variegated Lemon Balm, and Ginger Mint all add beauty and interest to a standard herb garden, not to mention a lift to your cooking.